refined-swift/combine-semantics/README.md

 - fail if it has already received a value
 - receive more than one value

-In order to make conditional conformance to `SingleValueSemantics` more fine-grained, another protocol is declared, `SingleValueSemantics` that models *non-empty* publishers
+In order to make conditional conformance to `SingleValueSemantics` more fine-grained, another protocol is declared, `NonEmptySemantics` that models *non-empty* publishers

 The codebase is structured in the following folders: